Rabid Dogs: Plot

 Four criminals rob a car carrying company wages.
 During their getaway, their car is damaged and one is killed.
-The remaining criminals, Doc (Maurice Poli), Blade (Aldo Caponi) and Thirty-Two (Luigi Montefiori) are forced to flee on foot into an underground car park, pursued by the police.
-The criminals take hostages, and when Blade accidentally kills one, the police, seeing the other hostage Maria (Lea Lander) in danger, back away, allowing the criminals to escape in her car.
+The remaining criminals, Doc, Blade and Thirty-Two are forced to flee on foot into an underground car park, pursued by the police.
+The criminals take hostages, and when Blade accidentally kills one, the police, seeing the other hostage Maria in danger, back away, allowing the criminals to escape in her car.
 Doc knows that a description of their new getaway car will soon reach the authorities, so they hijack another car.
-The driver, Riccardo (Riccardo Cucciolla), protests that he has to get his young child – a comatose boy in a blanket – to hospital, but the criminals force him to drive them out of the city towards their hideout.
+The driver, Riccardo, protests that he has to get his young child – a comatose boy in a blanket – to hospital, but the criminals force him to drive them out of the city towards their hideout.

 During the journey, Maria cannot stop shaking, which annoys Blade and Thirty-Two.
 They fondle her and Doc is barely able to restrain them.
 At a traffic construction site, Doc tells everyone to close their windows, attracting attention on a hot day.
 Doc then has them open their windows and they continue.
 Later, Maria asks to stop so she can relieve herself, then tries to escape.
 Blade and Thirty-Two chase her to an unoccupied farmhouse, recapture her, and force her to urinate in public as punishment.
 Later, Riccardo asks Doc if he can stop for food.
 Riccardo buys sandwiches and soda, while Thirty-Two buys scotch.
 When a woman recognizes Riccardo, he says he's going on a picnic with friends.

 Back on the expressway, Thirty-Two becomes intoxicated and draws attention from other motorists.
 Doc and Blade fail to control him and he attempts to rape Maria.
 Rather than risk attracting police attention, Doc shoots him.
 Blade is shaken but understands that Doc had no choice.
 Thirty-Two does not die, but becomes immobile.